eapost/RLabs/README.md

 each countries in the specific year.
 The variables in the dataset are:

 Variable name - Description

+a.
 LOCATION - Country code
+b.
 TIME - Date (Year)
-PC_HEALTHXP - % of Health spending that is spent on pharmaceutical drugs PC_GDP - % of GDP
+c.
+PC_HEALTHXP - % of Health spending that is spent on pharmaceutical drugs
+d.
+PC_GDP - % of GDP
-USD_CAP - in USD per capita (using economy-wide PPPs) TOTAL_SPEND - Total spending in millions USD
+e.
+USD_CAP - in USD per capita (using economy-wide PPPs)
+f.
+TOTAL_SPEND - Total spending in millions USD

 Questions
 1. Load the data in an object named Drugs.
 You will notice there is an additional variable called FLAG_CODES.
 Remove this variable from the dataset.